Best Vertical Pellet Smoker

 Historically pellet grills/smokers have always been built in a horizontal format much like a typical offset smoker.
 Vertical orientation makes the smoker resemble an oven more than a grill.
 With several trays made available you can have various cuts of meat with good separation.
 Having separation is important to allow the smoke to move around the food properly.
 You do not want the smoker stuffed and the food overcrowded.

 Our Top Upright Pellet Smokers

-The following vertical pellet grills come at various price points and have their own strengths.
+The following vertical wood pellet smokers come at various price points and have their own strengths.
 Depending on what you are planning to accomplish with a vertical pellet smoker, choosing one from this list can certainly bring you remarkable results.

 Originally introduced in 2021 is the Black Label 4-Series from Louisiana Grills.
 The previous models are discontinued and the Black Label brings a bunch of new tech to the forefront.
 Smoke iT WIFI & Bluetooth connectivity is standard and you can control the temps and monitor your food temp all from you smart phone.
 We feel the new Black Label Smoker is the best vertical pellet smoker on the market today.
 No one else has the WIFI/Bluetooth capability to the market yet.
 Kudos Louisiana Grills.

 Cooking space is down from the previous model by quite a bit, though this is still a large smoker.
 Total smoking area is 1110 square inches.
 Keep in mind these companies base cooking space by the amount of racks they come with and the size of the rack.
 The double-walled insulation of the unit makes sure that there is little leakage of heat and you can set the temperature anywhere between 150F and 420F.